MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 is used to extract the pixel colour from the colour palette.

+## VGA Overlay
+Since we now have two sources of VGA output, the character memory and the CPU debug information, we'll implement the latter as an overlay.
+The file vga/digits.vhd has been renamed to vga/overlay.vhd, and the bit 7 of the switch (the "fast" mode) is simultaneously used to disable the CPU debug overlay when in fast mode, see lines 107-111 of comp.vhd.
+The actual overlay takes places in lines 141-144 of vga/vga.vhd.

 ## Software support
 Now that the firmware can display characters on the VGA output, this can be used in software.
 A very simple version of printf() is implemented in the file